Healthy eating on the iconic Dalmatian coast

 Here are five not-to-be-missed places in the Dubrovnik area:

-Kopun Enjoy classic Croatian dishes, including some from Dubrovnik, at this new restaurant: try capon in porcini mushroom sauce, or honey and orange sauce and sporki makaruli (dirty pasta).
+Kopun Enjoy classic Croatian dishes, including some from Dubrovnik, at this new restaurant: try capon (rooster) in porcini mushroom, honey and orange sauce, and sporki makaruli (dirty pasta).
 Legend has it that in old times, nobles consumed the majority of the meat sauce, and only “dirty pasta” was left for the others. restaurantkopun.com

-Korčula The island of Korčula can be reached from the town of Orebić on the tip of Peljeac peninsula by a 15-minute ferry ride.
-Grapes for some of the most revered white wines from Dalmatia, including Poip, are grown here.
+Korčula The island of Korčula can be reached from the town of Orebić on the tip of Pelješac peninsula by a 15-minute ferry ride.
+Grapes for some of the most revered white wines from Dalmatia, including Pošip, are grown here.
 Korčula is also famous for its olive oil, which many consider to be the best in the region. visitkorcula.eu

 Earthy Spa Delight